coinos/coinos-ui/doc/i18n-technical.md

 ## The Locale Selector

-CoinOS also has a `LocaleSelector` component, which should be used to select locales.
+coinos also has a `LocaleSelector` component, which should be used to select locales.
 It is a dropdown that allows you to select & update the locale.

 ## The Guided Translation Script

-CoinOS has a Python script that helps you with the technical parts of translation.
+coinos has a Python script that helps you with the technical parts of translation.
 It is located at `src/locales/guided_translation.py`.
 It also has some utility functions:

 - `nested_dict_keys` - gets a list of keys of a nested dictionary in dot-separated shallow format (e.g. a.b.c)
 - `create_locale` - adds a new locale to the lang.json file